 Mission Opportunities for Students

 We believe that differences among people diminish when they are employed in side-by-side work for a cause greater than themselves.
-To provide opportunities for this kind of learning, Religious Life and the Office of Global Engagement sponsor local and short-term mission opportunities for students, alumni, and friends of the College.
+To provide opportunities for this kind of learning, Religious Life and the Office of Intercultural Engagement sponsor local and short-term mission opportunities for students, alumni, and friends of the College.
 Annual mission opportunities are grounded in biblical study, integrated with theological discussion and reflection, and open to Centenary students and adults.

 Upcoming Mission Opportunities

 Check this space for information on mission opportunities this year!

 Past Mission Experiences

 Students participating in the Alternative Spring Break Mission in March 2013 decided to stay local and work with the Fuller Center for Housing of NW Louisiana on the Blitz Build for Veterans.
 Faculty, staff, and students dedicated four days of their spring break to building homes for veterans in a neighborhood less than a mile from campus.